-After the blustering winds dwindled and the rain torrents turned into trickles, your first reaction was likely a sigh of relief that the hurricane had passed.
+After the blustering winds dwindle and the rain torrents turn into trickles, your first reaction will likely be a sigh of relief that the hurricane has passed.
 Hopefully, you were well-prepared for the storm, but remember that life won’t return to normal right away and that there are steps you need to take in the aftermath of the storm.

 One of your first steps should be to let your family and friends know you are safe, particularly if the power is out and phone service is down.
 If you have a smartphone that has access to the internet, you can use the American Red Cross’ Safe and Well site to post messages or use Facebook to mark yourself “safe.”

 Whether you weathered the storm at home or are returning now that the storm has passed, there are some precautions you can take to help ensure you and your family stay safe.

 If your power is out, turn off most of your light switches and unplug your appliances and electronics, including your television, computer and printer.
 Leave one or two light switches on so that you’ll know when the power is restored.
 In the meantime, use flashlights, not candles, to avoid starting a fire.

 Check your refrigerated food for spoilage.
 Typically, you should discard raw meat, eggs and dairy products after six hours without power.
 If you don’t know how long the power has been out or if you have any doubt about the freshness of a food item, it’s best to throw it out.
 Transfer any medications that need to be chilled, such as insulin, to a cooler filled with ice or frozen water bottles.

 Avoid drinking your tap water or preparing food or beverages with it until you know that the water supply is safe and not contaminated.
 If you must use the tap water, boil it for at least one minute to make it safe for consumption, advises the Centers for Disease Control.

 And don’t forget to take special care of your pets.
 They were probably shaken by the storm and may still be scared.
 Keep them close to you as much as possible.

 Staying Safe Outside